OAA Services Offered

 - Physical Accommodations

-A student who is eligible for extended test time must either make arrangements with LSS, or with their instructor.
-Visit the testing page for more information.
+A student who is eligible for extended test time must either make arrangements with OAA, or with their instructor.
+Visit the Testing Accommodations page for more information.

-LSS has individual testing rooms that can be used to eliminate distractions that might occur in a regular classroom.
-During distraction free testing, the test taker will be alone in a room monitored by an LSS staff member.
-A student who is eligible for distraction free testing, should schedule their exam with LSS at least one week prior to the exam.
-Visit the testing page for more information.
+OAA has individual testing rooms that can be used to minimize distractions that might occur in a regular classroom.
+During low distraction testing, the test taker will be alone in a room monitored by an OAA staff member.
+A student who is eligible for low distraction testing, should schedule their exam with OAA at least one week prior to the exam.
+Visit the Testing Accommodations page for more information.

-The LSS office has people, and computers with e-reader software, available who can help with reading material for tests.
+The OAA office has people, and computers with e-reader software, available that can help with reading material for tests.

-All students who attend Pacific are required to have an academic advisor.
+All students who attend Pacific are required to have an Academic Advisor.
 Advisors are faculty members who help students stay on the right track to obtain their degree.
-LSS can help work with students who might have advising or academic concerns.
-You may also refer to the academic advising website.
+OAA can help students who have advising or academic concerns connect with their Faculty Advisor or the Academic Advising center.
+You may also refer to the academic advising website for more information.

 Many textbooks are available in audio book format.
-LSS can help students find out if their textbooks are available in audio book format through the Learning Ally website.
-LSS can provide a free membership to Learning Ally for qualified students.
+OAA can help students find out if their textbooks are available in audio book format through the Learning Ally website.
+OAA can provide a free membership to Learning Ally for qualified students.
 Also, often times textbooks and journal articles can be accessed in a read-aloud format via Pacific University's Library or the InterLibrary Loan system.

-With the correct documentation, LSS can help find on-campus services and/or housing that will fit the student's needs.
+With the correct documentation, OAA can help find on-campus services and/or housing that will fit the student's needs.
 The housing department will also help with this process.

-Special housing accommodations are determined by the Learning Support Services Office (LSS).
-The Department of Housing will be notified by LSS if a special accommodation is needed.
+Special housing accommodations are determined by the Learning Support Services Office (OAA) based on diagnosed disability & accommodation recommendations from the healthcare provider.
+The Housing Office will be notified by LSS if a special accommodation is needed.

 To be considered for special housing accommodations you must send medical documentation to: